 How to Research Your Family Roots

-Conducting a family lineage research can be an exciting journey, though difficult.
+Conducting a family lineage research may be an exciting journey, though difficult.
 Anyone who has ever dug into their family history knows how time-consuming (and even frustrating) the process can be.
 The do-it-yourself approach to learning your ancestry may lead you down a series of blind alleys.
 We compiled advice to help you do your ancestry search – just keep reading and you will learn how to do the research like a pro!

 Every journey starts at home.
-Start the research about your ancestors with having a conversation with your relatives.
+Start the ancestry research about your ancestors with having a conversation with your relatives.
 This will help you learn about your ancestors more closely.

-Your older relatives are living libraries and can save you so much time and effort.
+Your older relatives are living libraries and may save you so much time and effort.
 Even if you’ve heard your family stories and legends for many times already, taking time to interview your relatives and asking specific questions can help reveal new details.
 Quiz them about your grandparents and, if possible, beyond.
 Ask them to identify people and places in old photos and don’t forget to learn all basic information like ethnic background, occupations, addresses, military service, where relatives are buried, and other important clues.

-Treasure Hunt at Home
+Initiate a Treasure Hunt at Home